Chinatown (1974 film): Plot

-In 1930s Los Angeles, a woman identifying herself as Evelyn Mulwray hires private investigator J. J. "Jake" Gittes to trail her husband, Hollis, the chief engineer at the Department of Water and Power.
+In 1937 Los Angeles, a woman identifying herself as Evelyn Mulwray hires private investigator J. J. "Jake" Gittes to trail her husband, Hollis, the chief engineer at the Department of Water and Power.
 Gittes photographs Hollis in the company of a young woman and the pictures make their way into the Post-Record, exposing their apparent affair.
 Gittes is then confronted by the real Evelyn Mulwray, who threatens to sue him.
-He concludes that the imposter was using him to discredit Hollis.
+He concludes that the impostor was using him to discredit Hollis.

 Gittes crosses paths with his former colleague, LAPD Lieutenant Lou Escobar, when Hollis's corpse is found in a reservoir.
 Investigating further, he discovers that huge quantities of water are being released from the reservoir each night, despite the fact that the city is in the midst of a drought.
 Water Department Security Chief Claude Mulvihill warns him off, and he has his nose slashed by one of Mulvihill's henchmen.

+Gittes receives a call from Ida Sessions, the woman who posed as Evelyn.
+She refuses to say who hired her, but urges Gittes to check the Post-Records obituary section.
 Now working for Evelyn, Gittes investigates Hollis's death.
 He learns that Hollis was once the business partner of Evelyn's wealthy father, Noah Cross.
 Cross offers to double Gittes's fee if he finds Hollis's supposed mistress, who has disappeared.
-Gittes receives a call from Ida Sessions, the woman who posed as Evelyn.
-She refuses to say who hired her, but urges Gittes to check the Post-Records obituary section.

 Public records reveal that much of the Northwest Valley has recently changed ownership.
 Gittes recognizes one of the buyers' names from the obituary section; the obituary indicates that he had been dead for a week when the deal was closed.
 Gittes and Evelyn bluff their way into the retirement home where the buyer had lived and discover that many of the other residents are "buyers" too, although they have no knowledge of this fact.
 A suspicious staff member calls Mulvihill, but Gittes and Evelyn escape him and his thugs and hide at her mansion, where they sleep together.
 Later that night, Gittes follows Evelyn to a house where he sees her comforting the missing girl.
 When confronted, Evelyn claims the girl is her sister, Katherine.